Download/anylogger/README.md

 ##### name
 The name of the new logger.
 String.
 Required.

-##### config
+##### options
-An optional config object.
+An optional options object.
 Object.
 Optional.

-If the logging framework you are writing an adapter for uses a config object, you should override `anylogger.new` and do something useful with the config object here (set it as a property on the logger for example), because the default implementation just ignores it.
+If the logging framework you are writing an adapter for uses an options object, you should override `anylogger.new` and do something useful with the options object here (set it as a property on the logger for example), because the default implementation just ignores it.

 Instead of completely trying to replace the original method, I recommend you